Overview

 Anti-Bribery and Corruption

-We maintain a strict stance against bribery and corruption guided by our Anti-Bribery and Corruption Policy, which requires all Board members and employees, to comply with local laws and promptly report any wrongdoing.
+We maintain a strict stance against bribery and corruption, guided by our Anti-Bribery and Corruption Policy, which requires all Board members and employees to comply with local laws and promptly report any wrongdoing.
 All employees must complete anti-bribery and corruption training every two years.

 We have put in place a comprehensive suite of policies to steer our corporate ethics, underscoring our commitment to integrity and responsible business conduct.
 Beyond mere compliance with regulatory standards, these internal policies shape our organisational behaviour and actively foster trust among stakeholders.

 Our Group Anti-Bribery and Corruption Policy governs our approach in tackling bribery and corruption within the Bank.
 From the most senior leadership of the Board to rank-and-file employees, everyone at CIMB must adhere to all local anti-bribery and corruption legislations, and remain vigilant against wrongdoing, malpractice or irregularities at the workplace.
-All employees are also expected to immediately report any such instances to the management
+All employees are also expected to immediately report any such instances to the management.

 Our Integrity and Governance Unit (IGU) oversees our anti bribery and corruption efforts, reporting to the Board monthly.
 IGU follows the Group Integrity and Governance Framework and integrates anti-corruption measures into our Compliance Risk Assessment Methodology.

-Political Contribution
+Political Contributions

 In accordance with our Anti-Bribery and Corruption Policy Statement, CIMB Group prohibits contributions to political parties, political party officials, or candidates for political office.
 As a result, our political contributions for the year 2024 are zero.
 Despite this, CIMB Group remains actively engaged in various initiatives spearheaded by industry associations, financial industry bodies, and apex institutions.
 These engagements may play a role in shaping public policy.
 Our primary objectives for participating in these initiatives include sharing best practices, transferring knowledge and technical skills, and collaborating with industry peers to address common challenges and devise future solutions.
 We take proactive measures to advocate for specific issues, facilitate meaningful dialogue, and influence industry actions.